Venice – when it’s quiet

 About John McDermott

-John is internationally recognized for both his portrait work and his sports photography.
-He has photographed CEO’s of major corporations, authors, artists and athletes, as well as everyday working people, for a long list of corporate and editorial clients.
+John is internationally known for his portrait and documentary work and for his sports photography.
+He has photographed major corporate executives, authors, artists and athletes, as well as everyday people, for a range of corporate and editorial clients.
+His subjects have included people like Steve Jobs, Queen Elizabeth II, Steffi Graf, Run DMC and David Beckham.

 Webseite John McDermott